TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 21/Genesis 21.19.md

 ---

-And God opened her eyes, and she saw a well of water; and she went, and filled the bottle with water, and gave the lad drink.
+God opened her eyes, and she saw a well of water.
+She went, filled the bottle with water, and gave the boy drink.